The Ultimate MasterClass Review (2019): Is The Hype Justified?

 The classes all looked fascinating, so I decided to give it a try and report back for anyone else thinking of taking the plunge.

-In this MasterClass review, you’ll learn how MasterClass works, my experience taking three MasterClasses, the best things about the platform, and the things that aren’t so good about it.
+In this MasterClass review, you’ll learn how MasterClass works, my experience taking four MasterClasses, the best things about the platform, and the things that aren’t so good about it.

 It’s an honest review by an online education fanatic.
 While I LOVE learning new things, I also love getting a bang for my buck and making sure my time is well spent.